by E. Wilansky, T. Stojecki, P. Olszewski and S. Kowalewski

 To increase the testability of your presentation components implement the Model-View-Presenter (MVP) pattern.
 For more information about testable code patterns, see ” Design for Testability.”

-One product equipped to deal with these shortcomings is TypeMock Isolator, a commercial mocking framework that allows for mocking of sealed, concrete, static, or internally constructed classes.
+One product equipped to deal with these shortcomings is TypeMock Isolator, a commercial mocking framework that allows for the mocking of sealed, concrete, static, or internally constructed classes.
 For other mocking frameworks to be applicable, you need to adhere to patterns and principles we have already eluded to.
 TypeMock Isolator or its new SharePoint-specific version, Isolator for SharePoint, will work around these limitations and allow for increased code coverage without relying on a running instance of SharePoint.
-The patterns and practices (P&P) team also uses TypeMock Isolatorin their SharePoint Guidance reference architecture.
+The patterns and practices (P&P) team also use TypeMock Isolator in their SharePoint Guidance reference architecture.

 You can use the Test List Editor in the Test Manager in Visual Studio to separate your unit and integration tests.
-For instance, you could create two lists of tests: server dependent and server independent (see Figure 6).
+For instance, you could create two lists of tests: server-dependent and server-independent.
 This approach allows you to select which set of tests to run, depending on whether or not you’re on the server.

 To run a specific test within the server-dependent tests, type: